quentin-st/Simple-Backup-Script/README.md

 # Simple-Backup-Script
-The purpose of this script is to offer a generic way to backup files or databases and send those backups to remote hosts.
+The purpose of this script is to offer a generic way to backup files or databases or whatever and send those backups to remote hosts.

 ## Prerequisites
 This script relies on the `pysftp` and `requests`  modules: